Skip to main content

 Do the name and e-mail address match what you expected?

 Often, by looking at the sender's e-mail address (not just the name), you can determine if it appears to be a trusted sender.
-This can be difficult if a colleague's e-mail account has been stolen.
+This can be difficult though if an e-mail account has been stolen.

-• Hold the mouse pointer over a link in the e-mail without clicking.
+• Hover the mouse pointer over a link in the e-mail without clicking on it.
 The real link will show as a balloon or down in the status bar at the bottom of the e-mail application.
 Does it look as expected?

-If the link displayed does not have the real domain name in the first part of the link (to the left of the first single / character), it is most likely a fake e-mail.
+If the link displayed does not have the real domain name in the first part of the link immediately following "https://", it is most likely a fake email.
 Do not click on this link!

 Example for the domain kth.se (but works the same for other domain names):